⏱️ Estimated Reading Time: 5 min read

 “Shallow worship begets shallow Christians.”

-Pastoral neglect in this area is not neutral—it is dangerous.
-It shapes a congregation that feels deeply but believes lightly.
-We must remember: heresy rarely enters through the pulpit.
-It often slips in through song.
+Pastoral neglect here is not neutral, it is dangerous.
+It shapes a congregation that feels deeply yet believes lightly.
+Remember, error rarely announces itself at the pulpit, it often slips in through song.

 Worship as a Witness to the Watching World

-Worship is not only the edification of the saints; it is a public witness to the glory of God.
+Worship is not only for the edification of the saints, it is a public witness to the glory of God.
 A watching world sees our God through our worship.
 When worship is God-centered, Christ-exalting, and biblically rich, it becomes a living testimony of the gospel.

-Let our services be filled with beauty—not the sentimentalism of pop culture, but the solemn splendor of truth.
-Let them echo with the voices of the redeemed, proclaiming not vague spirituality but the crucified and risen Christ.
+Let services be filled with beauty, not the sentimentalism of pop culture, but the solemn splendor of truth.
+Let them echo with the voices of the redeemed, proclaiming not vague spirituality, but the crucified and risen Christ.

 A Call to Reformation in Worship